The best ways to find and hire a contractor.Read More

 - A general contractor

 A kitchen designer ensures that your kitchen space is functional, efficient and the best value for your budget.
-They listen to your needs and wants, and then translate your thoughts and ideas into a functional, beautiful, and actionable plan.
+They take the time to learn your needs and wants.
+Then they translate those into a functional, beautiful, and actionable plan.

 A general contractor (GC) coordinates the build-out and installation of the kitchen designer’s plans.
 The GC is in charge of organizing products, materials and people.
 They schedule work for the trade professionals typically involved in kitchen renovations such as electricians, plumbers, tile professionals, fabricators, and finish carpenters.

 Start early and be proactive with bringing in professionals.
 Their expertise will help you make better remodeling decisions, and making early appointments will ensure that you have a spot on their calendars.
 The most well-regarded pros have very busy schedules, and it’s common for a contractor to be booked months in advance.

 What about interior design or architectural services?
 If you’re remodeling your entire house, or making major structural changes, you may have an interior designer or architect helping to coordinate the project.
 But if you’re only remodeling a kitchen, their services are not critical, even though they can add significant costs to the project.